 There are plenty of photo opportunities in Užupis so make sure you leave enough time to look around!
-There is the street art, the Swing of Fate/Destiny Swing, The Art Incubator, The Angel of Užupis and more.
+There is street art, the Swing of Fate/Destiny Swing, The Art Incubator, The Angel of Užupis, and more.

 The most important place to get a selfie here is the Užupis Consitution.
 Supposedly, when you take a picture of yourself in this constitution, you’re now a residence of Užupis!

-Click here to read more things to do.
-Užupis is open 24 hours a day and also has a fantastic night life with restaurants, art cafés and bars.
-C
+Click here to read more things to do in Uzupis.
+It is open 24 hours a day and also has a fantastic nightlife with restaurants, art cafés, and bars

 9. Vilnius City Bastion Viewpoint

-If you’re looking for another viewpoint of Vilnius, a great one can be found from the City Bastion.
+If you’re looking for another viewpoint of Vilnius, a great one can be found at the City Bastion.

-Originally, this Renaissance style Bastion or Barbican was part of the Vilnius defence wall and was designed by a German military engineer, Friedrich Getkant.
+Originally, this Renaissance-style Bastion or Barbican as part of the Vilnius defense wall and was designed by a German military engineer, Friedrich Getkant.

 It was constructed in the 17th century but suffered a lot of damage during the wars with Moscow.
-During World War I and II, German Military were located within its walls.
+During World War I and II, German Military was located within its walls.